dhis2/dhis2-docs/src/tutorials/configure-oidc-with-okta.md

 oidc.provider.okta.end_session_endpoint = https://{client_domain}/oauth2/v1/logout
 ```

 * Note that when logging out of DHIS 2, the above configuration will also log the user out of Okta.
-To ensure that the user is only logged out of DHIS 2, use the property described below.
+To ensure that the user is only logged out of DHIS 2, use the property and value described below instead.

 ```properties
 oidc.provider.okta.end_session_endpoint = /dhis-web-commons-security/logout.action